vmware/vmware-log-collectors-for-public-cloud/README.md

 S3 bucket console.
 Once the bucket is ready we need to add necessary permissions to lambda to get access to the s3 bucket and add it as a trigger. https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html The page describes the process of adding trigger and function roles required for lambda.
+Note: Lambda's max execution time is 15 mins.
+If the file is huge then it lambda might not finish in time and will eventually fail.

 #### 5. ELB
 We can use AWS Lambda function to push ELB logs once they are configured to be published to S3 bucket.